Search features

 r Email Email More info More Info

 Readings in all genres of African-American literature covering historical periods including slavery, Reconstruction, the Harlem Renaissance, Civil Rights and black arts movements and the contemporary scene.
 Core: Literature requirement.
-Prerequisite: LADS-120 or IDHP-210.
+Prerequisite: ENGL 101 or IDHP 220.

 a section of the African American Writers course in English - ENGL